apache/flink-cdc/docs/content/quickstart/oracle-tutorial.md

  LEFT JOIN products AS p ON o.PRODUCT_ID = p.ID;
 ```

+**4. Check result in Elasticsearch**

-4. Check the data has been written to Elasticsearch successfully, you can visit [Kibana](http://localhost:8081/#/overview) to see the data.
+Check the data has been written to Elasticsearch successfully, you can visit [Kibana](http://localhost:8081/#/overview) to see the data.

+**5. Make changes in Oracle and watch result in Elasticsearch**

-5. Enter Oracle's container to make some changes in Oracle, then you can see the result in Elasticsearch will change after executing every SQL statement:
+Enter Oracle's container to make some changes in Oracle, then you can see the result in Elasticsearch will change after executing every SQL statement:

 ```shell
 docker-compose exec sqlplus flinkuser/flinkpw
 ```